 World premiere of Mark Harvey’s Consecration, commissioned for the occasion

 St Gaudens National Historic Site, Cornish, NH

 Information: 802.738.0022 or (603) 675-2175

-The Aardvark Jazztet will honor Augustus Saint-Gaudens and his monumental Robert Gould Shaw Memorial sculpture with two pieces by music director Mark Harvey: the world premiere of Harvey’s Consecration, commissioned for the occasion, and Harvey’s composition Faces of Souls, with echoes of Charles Ives.
-The August 4 concert will also celebrate Duke Ellington’s 120th birthday year, with Come Sunday, It’s Freedom, and other music by the maestro.
-The concert, called Memory, Hope and Freedom, explores themes of justice and equality in the work of Saint-Gaudens, Ellington and Harvey.
+The Aardvark Jazztet honored Augustus Saint-Gaudens and his monumental Robert Gould Shaw Memorial sculpture with two pieces by music director Mark Harvey: the world premiere of Harvey’s Consecration, commissioned for the occasion, and Harvey’s composition Faces of Souls, with echoes of Charles Ives.
+The August 4 concert also celebrated Duke Ellington’s 120th birthday year, with Come Sunday, It’s Freedom, and other music by the maestro.
+The concert, called Memory, Hope and Freedom, explored themes of justice and equality in the work of Saint-Gaudens, Ellington and Harvey.